 - 3. If you cannot or do not want to use the prebuilt applications then you can run the Environment from the source files.
-To do so you must have either a Tcl/Tk wish interpreter installed or Python version 3. - a.
-To run using Tcl/Tk execute the starter.tcl script found in the environment/gui directory or invoke it explicitly using wish i.e. "wish starter.tcl". - b.
-To run using Python, run the envstarter.py script in the environment directory with either "python envstarter.py" or "python3 envstarter.py" (whichever is the appropriate application name for the Python 3 application on your machine). - 4.
+To do so you must have a Tcl/Tk wish interpreter installed (Linux and macOS often have it installed automatically).
+Then, all you need to do is either execute the starter.tcl script found in the environment/gui directory or invoke it explicitly using wish i.e. "wish starter.tcl". - 4.
 In some Lisps running ACT-R it is possible to start the Environment using the function run-environment.
 If the Environment does not start when you run that function or it displays a warning that run-environment is not available for your Lisp then you will need to use one of the methods above.